Diabetes is a lifelong condition that causes a person's blood sugar level to become too high.

 Everyone with diabetes aged 12 or over should be invited to have their eyes screened once a year.

 If you have diabetes, your eyes are at risk from diabetic retinopathy, a condition that can lead to sight loss if it's not treated.

-Screening, which involves a half-hour check to examine the back of the eyes, is a way of detecting the condition early so it can be treated more effectively.
+Screening, which involves a 30-minute check to examine the back of the eyes, is a way of detecting the condition early so it can be treated more effectively.

 Read more about diabetic eye screening.